ono-midori/ono-midori.github.io/techs/perf.md

 An event can have sub-events (or unit masks).
 On some processors and for some events, it may be possible to combine unit masks and measure when either sub-event occurs.
 Finally, an event can have modifiers, i.e., filters which alter when or how the event is counted.

 ### Hardware events
 PMU hardware events are CPU specific and documented by the CPU vendor.
 The perf tool, if linked against the libpfm4 library, provides some short description of the events.
-For a listing of PMU hardware events for Intel and AMD processors, see
+For a listing of PMU hardware events for Intel and AMD processors, see:

 - Intel PMU event tables: Appendix A of manual [here](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-vol-3b-part-2-manual.html)
-- AMD PMU event table: section 3.14 of manual [here] (https://www.amd.com/en/support)
+- AMD PMU event table: section 3.14 of manual [here](https://www.amd.com/en/support)

-## Counting with `perf stat`
+## Counting with perf stat

 For any of the supported events, perf can keep a running count during process execution.
 In counting modes, the occurrences of events are simply aggregated and presented on standard output at the end of an application run.
 To generate these statistics, use the `stat` command of perf.
 For instance: